 Be realistic with your expectations

-You need to make solid financial projections for your startup and be realistic with your expectations.
+When looking to get funding for your startup, you need to make solid financial projections and be realistic with your expectations.
 Being optimistic and positive about the expected revenue is good, but it should be based on provable facts.
 You should approach potential investors with well documented financial projections when seeking funds for your startup.
 You need to present the figures that your business can generate.
 False projections will put you in difficulty.
 Being a realistic optimist will work wonders for your startup and give it a solid reason to forecast its success.

 Adopt a conservative approach towards fundraising